Appointment of Chairs and Readers

 Information on potential recruitment opportunities should be shared widely with collaborators and research networks, with the request that the opportunity be cascaded to potential candidates.
 Further good practice for sharing recruitment opportunities can be found in Advertising Locations.

 Our recruitment and selection material is the College’s ‘shop window’ as an employer.
-In addition to being as informative as possible about the vacancy, the department and the College, it is also essential that the documentation demonstrates our commitment to promoting equality and diversity and the behaviours encapsulated within Imperial Expectations guide the behaviour of all our staff.
+In addition to being as informative as possible about the vacancy, the department and the College, it is also essential that the documentation demonstrates our commitment to promoting equality and diversity and the behaviours encapsulated within Imperial Expectations and our College values and behaviours.

-Once the proposed recruitment has been approved by the respective Head of Department and the Faculty Dean, the Hiring Manager should send the following documentation to the Senior Appointments team.
+Once the proposed recruitment has been approved by the respective Head of Department, the Faculty Dean and the Provost, the Hiring Manager should send the following documentation to the Senior Appointments team.

 Please note: The Faculty of Medicine follows a specifically prescribed procedure according to the guidance and forms which can be obtained via the Dean’s Executive Officer, Claire Puddephatt (Email: email@example.com)